More dodgy breast implants out there

 10 December 2013

-Notice fraudster MAS calls claimants “money grabbers”!
+Note fraudster MAS calls women “money grabbers”!
+What about him?

 Fraudster Jean-Claude MAS – who called the claimants “money grabbers” – was found guilty of aggravated fraud following the collapse of his company, Poly Implant Prothese (PIP).
 In what was the biggest and most expensive trial in French history, the 75-year-old and four other defendants appeared in the dock in a converted conference centre in Marseille, in the south of France.

 PIP breast implant firm denies fraud over faulty implants

 MARSEILLE, FRANCE>> Lawyers for the French breast implant firm PIP have used the final day of a fraud trial to deny knowingly making faulty implants.
 The incident sparked health scare affecting thousands of women around the world.